-Once your categories are defined you can create a ‘schedule’ and fit it into a category.
-Seeing your schedule written out helps not only see how time is spent, but also provide accountability opportunities.
+Once your categories are defined you can create goals and set an action plan.
+Seeing your schedule written out helps not only see how time is spent, but also provides accountability opportunities.
 You are the only one you need to be accountable to.
 This is your life, your future and remember your passion is worth your time!

 Questions? email me at firstname.lastname@example.org

 Visit my blog for more tips, ideas, goal-setting encouragement, helpful career articles and more!